sandeepnaga094/github-actions-in-action/README.md

-# github-actions-in-action
-this is a repo to demo and practice github actions
+# Build a java app and scan the code